DCC-EX/dcc-ex.github.io/docs/throttles/software/digitrainspro.rst

 ==========

 * Runs on Android, IOS, Windows 10 Desktop, Tablet and Mobile.
-* Connects to JMRI using their Web Server or *soon* will be able to connect directly to DCC++ EX
+* Connects to JMRI using their Web Server or *soon* will be able to connect directly to |EX-CS|
 * Attractive User Interface
 * Plays Station Loudspeaker Sounds
 * Includes a Dispatcher game